Colorado River Connectivity Channel

 To minimize the dam’s impact on aquatic habitat and species, the Municipal Subdistrict, which owns and operates the Windy Gap Project, agreed to decrease the reservoir’s footprint and construct a connecting channel around the reservoir capable of passing water, fish and sediment, thereby reconnecting two segments of the Colorado River.

-The Colorado River Connectivity Channel project, which will also allow public access for fishing along most of the new channel, includes:
+The Colorado River Connectivity Channel project will allow public access for fishing along most of the new channel and includes:

 • Windy Gap Dam Embankment Modification - A new southern embankment will create a smaller reservoir and provide space to construct the new channel and floodplain.